-1. Innovation
+1. INNOVATION

 Innovation in the digital sector must be a political priority for the next institutions' term in order to really deliver on the digitalisation of the EU economy.
-Priorities must be given to actions and projects that can make European a leader in digital, such as 5G networks or Internet of Things.
+Priorities must be given to actions and projects that can make European a leader in digital, such as 5G networks, Internet of Things, advanced manufacturing and micro/nanoelectronics.